Sereton/Weather-App/README.md

-Small React app to check new create-react-app version.
+Small React app to check the new create-react-app version.